nabiya15/Wheel-Way/README.md

     * HTML, CSS
     * Handlebars.js
     * Materialize
-  * An easy to use, interactive map for those who are handicapped
+  * An easy-to-use, interactive map made for the handicapped to use to get around in public
     * Leaflet.js
   * Authentication of users
     * Passport.js